 Smooth, plummy merlot is a popular component in Bordeaux blends, so it’s sure to be a wine style you’ll love.
 The Society’s Côtes de Bordeaux is a deeply coloured ripe claret from the vineyards of member favourite Château de Pitray.
 Rich, with obvious, plump merlot fruit on the palate.

-Cabernet franc is a great grape to explore for those who like merlot’s juicy, sweet fruit.
-Smooth and fruity, this Chinon has notes of red and black fruit with a clean, juicy finish.
+Cabernet franc is a great grape to explore for those who like merlot’s juicy fruit.
+Here pure, succulent red fruit glidesto a smooth finish.
 The wine captures the fresh style of contemporary cabernet franc – chill slightly to enjoy at its best!

 If you like cabernet sauvignon…